Octets/SeaGoatVision/INSTALL.md

 Finally, you will need to compile OpenCV with python bindings from source.
 Please refer to the FAQ for this.

 ### C. Third-party
-Note: The third-party pydc1394 is dependant of cython 0.19.
+Note: The third-party pydc1394 is dependant of cython 0.19 and early version.
 Be sure you have it, else install it with easy_install from his website.
 You don't need Pydc1394 if you haven't Firewire camera.

 On the root of the project:

 	git submodule init
 	git submodule update

 ### D. Compile
 To compile the filters in Cpp and the third-party, do on the root of the project:

 	make